About the Event

 Senior class for 14 and 15 year olds.

-The race will finish when the chequered flag goes out for the lead rider in the senior class at the two-hour mark.
+The race will finish when the chequered flag goes out for the lead rider at the two-hour mark.

 6 Hour Race

 The perfect introduction to endurance racing off-road style, favoured by most first-time riders.
-The 6 hour race is for solo’s or 2 man teams in the sportsman class.
+The 6 hour race is for solo’s or 2 Rider teams.

-The start of the 6 hour enduro on Sunday 28th August will be a Le Mans start, (i.e. a short run to your bike from a standing start) with groups leaving in classes – the first wave starting at 1:00 pm.
-This means you will need to have your bike on the start line from 12:15 pm on.
+The start of the 6 hour enduro will be a Le Mans start, (i.e. a short run to your bike from a standing start) with groups leaving in classes – the first wave starting at 1:00 pm.
+This means you will need to have your bike on the start line from approx. 12:30 pm.

 Once lined up, you will be allowed to warm up your bikes, and then all engines MUST be switched off at 12:55 pm.